Beautiful Bohin French Embroidery Needles,

 **You are always wanting to ensure you use the right size needle with the right sized threads, so that you are only creating exactly the size hole that the needle and thread need to pass through the fabric correctly.

-***Too big a needle... and you make too big a hole in the fabric you are embroidering on.
+***Too big a needle... and you make too big a hole in the fabric you are embroidering on... and if using whisperweft etc, you risk pulling the fluff through with your thread (because you've created too big a hole for the thread).

-***Too small a Needle... and you will NOT create a big enough hole for the thread to pass through.
-This will cause continual friction on the thread 'pulling through', resulting in damage/fluffing to your thread, (and fabric), with over-tugging on your needle to get through- which strains/ stretches and throws out your embroideries tension too... and ultimately too much strain/ pulling on your thread WILL result in breakage!
-Which is not good!
+***Too small a Needle... and you will NOT create a big enough hole for the thread to pass through properly.
+This will cause continual friction on the thread 'pulling through', resulting in damage/fluffing to your thread, (and fabric), with over-tugging on your needle to get through- which strains/ stretches and throws out your embroideries tension too... and ultimately too much strain/ pulling on your thread WILL result in breakage! ... and tension problems, which is not good!

 TIPS:

-If you've used your needle and you're no longer sure which needle it is, ...
+If you've used your needle and you are no longer sure which needle it is, ...

 Simply line them all up (back in the original packet)...so the sharp tips of the needles all meet along the bottom 'line'... (they will then form a 'triangle pyramid shape' at the top of the needles... so you can 'see' exactly which needle is which! 😊